Interoperable QR Code

 5. Interoperable payment network switch

-Additionally, experience layer at merchant and customer can optionally be supported by payment service provider app by fintech ecosystem connected to banks.
+Additionally, the experience layer at both the merchant and customer levels can optionally be supported by a payment service provider application by the fintech ecosystem connected to banks.

 Specifications